It is the fleece of the Angora goat, and it’s one of the world’s most beautiful sustainable natural fibres.

-Although mohair's principal characteristics are similar to those of wool, it does possess other unique properties not found in any other type of fibre:
+Although principal mohair characteristics are similar to those of wool, it does posses other unique mohair properties, not found in any other type of fibre:

-A most important characteristic of mohair, lustre is the natural sheen of the fibre caused by the reflection of light.
-This sheen helps dyed mohair resist fading caused by time and the elements and makes it very hard-wearing.
+As the most crucial characteristic of mohair, lustre is the natural sheen of the thread caused by the reflection of light.
+This sheen helps dyed mohair resist fading as a result of time or the elements.

-Owing to its structure, mohair can be twisted or bent without damaging the fibre, making it the most durable of all animal fibres.
+Owing to its structure, mohair can be twisted or bent without damaging the fibre.
+This makes it the most durable of all animal fibres.

 Mohair is almost non-flammable.
-When placed under or near a naked flame, it tends to shrivel into a bead-like ash.
-Once taken away from the flame, burning stops instantaneously.
+When placed under or near a naked flame, it may wither into bead-like ash, but once taken away from the fire, the burning stops instantaneously.

-As dust does not come to rest on slippery fibres, mohair is ideal for woven fabrics.
-Shaking and brushing can easily remove any dust from such fabrics.
+Mohair is ideal for woven fabrics, as dust does not come to rest on slippery fibres.
+Therefore, shaking and brushing can easily remove any dirt from such materials.

-Mohair possesses great strength.
+Mohair possesses extreme strength.
 Diameter to diameter, it is stronger than steel.